-OIE Reference Laboratories are designated to pursue all the scientific and technical problems relating to a named disease or specific topic.
-The Expert, responsible to the OIE and its Member Countries with regard to these issues, should be a leading and active researcher helping the Reference Laboratory to provide scientific and technical assistance and expert advice on topics linked to diagnosis and control of the disease for which the Reference Laboratory is responsible.
-Reference Laboratories should also provide scientific and technical training for personnel from Member Countries, and coordinate scientific and technical studies in collaboration with other laboratories or organisations, including through OIE Laboratory Twinning.
+OIE Reference Laboratories are designated to pursue all the scientific and technical problems relating to a named disease.
+The Expert, responsible to the OIE and its Member Countries with regard to the disease, should be a leading and active researcher helping the Reference Laboratory to provide scientific and technical assistance and expert advice on topics linked to diagnosis and control of the disease for which the Reference Laboratory is responsible.
+Reference Laboratories should also provide scientific and technical training for personnel from Member Countries, and coordinate scientific and technical studies in collaboration with other laboratories or organisations, including through the OIE Laboratory Twinning programe.

 Terms of Reference

 - To use, promote and disseminate diagnostic methods validated according to OIE Standards;

 - To recommend the prescribed and alternative tests or vaccines as OIE Standards;

 - To develop reference material in accordance with OIE requirements, and implement and promote the application of OIE Standards;

 - To store and distribute to national laboratories biological reference products and any other reagents used in the diagnosis and control of the designated pathogens or diseases;

 - To develop, standardise and validate according to OIE Standards new procedures for diagnosis and control of the designated pathogens or diseases;

 - To provide diagnostic testing facilities, and, where appropriate, scientific and technical advice on disease control measures to OIE Member Countries;